yuquanshan/password_strengthening/README.md

 	python jumpstart.py rockyou.txt.6.4 	# strengthen rockyou.txt.6.4 based on jumpstart.pkl

-the second version is a faster multiprocess version (split the to-be-strengthened file into multiple parts and create multiple parallel process to strengthen their own part, unfortunately they can't share updated model yet):
+the second version is a faster multiprocess version (split the to-be-strengthened file into multiple parts and create multiple parallel processes to strengthen their own part, unfortunately they can't share updated model yet):

 	python jumpstart_multiprocess.py rockyou.txt.6.4 3	# create three processes to strengthen rockyou.txt.6.4

 # Tech details (how does strengthen works):

-Assume we already have model in our memory.
+Assume we already have a model in our memory.

 	Given the password to be strengthened, and the PCFG model if password length == 1